-In terms of the role of financial and occupational factors, variables such as income difference and being full-time employed are positively associated with high paternal involvement at 9 months, regardless of the father's ethnicity.
-If the mother is not employed, there is a lower involvement of the father - but this is only true for NZ European fathers.
+In terms of the role of financial and occupational factors, variables such as income difference and being employed fulltime are positively associated with high paternal involvement at 9 months, regardless of the father's ethnicity.
+If the mother is not employed, there is lower involvement from the father - but this is only true for NZ European fathers.
 Further, higher education level is associated with a higher quality of care, again only for NZ European fathers.